Nonlinear flows and rigidity results on compact manifolds

-When $\M=\S^d$, the \emph{rigidity} result with optimal range in terms of the parameter $\lambda$ was established in~\cite{MR1134481} and later, by other methods, in \cite{MR1230930}.
+When $\M=\Sphere^d$, the \emph{rigidity} result with optimal range in terms of the parameter $\lambda$ was established in~\cite{MR1134481} and later, by other methods, in \cite{MR1230930}.
 The case of the critical exponent was known much earlier since the inequality corresponds to the Sobolev inequality on the Euclidean space, after a stereographic projection: we can refer to \cite[Corollaire 4]{MR0431287}, to \cite{MR0303464} for issues dealing with conformal invariance, to \cite{DEKL} for results on the sphere, and to \cite{DoEsLa2012} for consequences in the spectral theory of Schr\"odinger operators.

 For general manifolds, the so-called $A$-$B$ problem, which amounts to determine the two best constants in interpolation inequalities, has attracted the attention of many authors and it is out of the scope of this paper to list all of them.
 Let us simply quote \cite{MR0448404,MR534672,MR608289,MR667236,hebey1994meilleures,MR2592965} as a selection of contributions on the ``second best constant'' problem.
 The interested reader can also refer to \cite{MR1688256} for a large overview of the topic.
 With some exceptions (see for instance \cite{MR1961176,MR2273884}), almost all related papers are concerned either with the case of critical exponents and related concentration issues or with the limiting case $p=2$, where Inequality~\eqref{Ineq:Interp} has to be replaced by the logarithmic Sobolev inequality (see \cite{federbush1969partially,Gross75,MR620582,MR674060} for early contributions to this topic).